Lartu/led/README.md

 Run `led <file>` to open `<file>` and edit it.
 Alternatively you can just run `led` to create a new, empty file.

-Led has two modes, command mode and append mode.
+led has working two modes, command mode and append mode.
 When in command mode, all text entered is interpreted as a command.
 When in append mode, all text entered is appended to a buffer.
 To exit append mode, enter a line with just a dot in it (`.`).